------WWI Centennial Events-----
+----WWI Centennial Events-----

-One hundred years-ago in October, 26,000 American soldiers died on the battlefields of France in one of the final battles of WWI.
+100 years-ago in October, 26,000 American soldiers died on the battlefields of France in one of the final battles of WWI.
 Hundreds of them were from North Dakota.
 During the coming month, events will take place to commemorate sacrifices the young soldiers from North Dakota and across the country made in defense of freedom and liberty.

-Communications were poor in the early 1900s and initially it was believed about 700 North Dakota soldiers died in the "war to end all wars".
+Communications were poor in the early 1900s and initially it was believed about 700 North Dakota soldiers died in the,"war to end all wars".
 However, a new study by noted historian Barbara Handy-Marchello now puts the number of state residents who died at just under 1,400.
 "There were no computers, records were sparse, and many were destroyed or lost over the years.
-The 1,400 names I have documented are those we have evidence died and the number might even be higher", according to Handy-Marchello.
+The 1,400 I have documented are those we have evidence died and the number might even be higher", according to Marcello-Handy.

 Handy-Marchello says more than 120,000 soldiers from across the nation died in in WW1 and those who paid the ultimate price from North Dakota came from all corners of the state.
 She notes, "A surprising number of the North Dakotans who died were not even U.S. Citizens.
-Many were immigrants who came to the U.S. to homestead, join in the American dream, vote.
-Many were American Indians who were committed to the war effort though they were not allowed to become citizens until 1924".
+Many were immigrants who came to the U.S. to homestead, join in the American dream; vote.
+Many were American Indians who they were committed to the war effort though they were not allowed to become citizens until 1924".

-The listing of those who died, organized by county, is posted on the North Dakota World War 1 Centennial Committee web site.
-The website address is www.ww1cc.org/nd
+The study listing those who died by county is listed on the North Dakota World War 1 Centennial Committee web site.
+The web site address is www1cc.org/nd.

-There will be informational WWI programs across the state beginning mid-October and leading up to the armistice that ended WW1, 100 years ago on November 11.
-The North Dakota WW1 Centennial Committee, funded in part by Humanities North Dakota, a non-profit, independent state partner of the National Endowment for the Humanities, will sponsor the six free WWI programs.
-Susan Wefald or Darrell Dorgan will moderate each of the event.
+There will be major WWI programs across the state beginning mid-October.
+The North Dakota WWI Centennial Committee, funded in part by Humanities North Dakota, a non-profit, independent state partner of the National Endowment for the Humanities, will sponsor six free WWI programs leading up to the armistice ending WWI, 100-years ago on November 11.
+Susan Wefald or Darrell Dorgan will moderate each of the events.

-Each free program will include a short WWI video that provides an overview of WWI, a 30minute talk by a noted WW1 scholar, followed by time for audience Q & A and discussion of the significant and lasting changes in America and North Dakota caused by WW1.
+Each free program will include a short WWI video, that provides an overview of WWI, a 30-minute talk by a noted WWI scholar, followed by time for audience Q & A and discussion of the significant and lasting changes in America and North Dakota caused by WWI.
 The six programs will begin October 16 and end on November 7.

-\ Williston - on October 16, 7:30 pm Williston Public Library, "World War 1 - America's March to War," Prof. Joseph Jastrzembski, Minot State University.
+Williston - October 16, 7:30 pm, Williston Public Library, "World War I - America's March to War," Prof. Joseph Jastrzembski, Minot State University.

-\ Minot - October 17, 7:30 pm, Minot Public Library, "World War 1 - America's March to War," Prof. Joseph Jastrzembski, Minot State University.

-(continued....)

-Darrell Dorgan Chairman DDorgan695@aol.com 701-226-4431 Susan Wefald Vice-Chair susanwefald@msn.com 701-223-8965

-Shirley J. Olgeirson, Lt.
-Col. (ret) Secretary/Treasurer NDWW1CentennialCommittee@outlook.com Editor164thInfantryNews@hotmail.com

-North Dakota World War Once Centennial Committee · PO Box 1111 · Bismarck, ND 58502-1111

-(WW1 Centennial Events Page 2 of 2)

-\ Grand Forks - October 23, 7:30 pm, University of North Dakota Student Union Lecture Bowl, "World War 1 - The Real Game of Thrones," Prof. Al Berger, University of North Dakota.

-\ Fargo - October 24, 7:30 Fargo Public Library, "Kaiser Bill in the Cow Pasture: The Great War at the Grassroots of North Dakota," Prof. Tom Isern, North Dakota State University.

-\ Jamestown - October 30, 7:30 pm, Old Stutsman County Courthouse "Warrior Doughboys", History Prof. Carol Barrett.

-\ Bismarck - November 7, 7:30 pm, North Dakota Heritage Center, "I have seen my dear son's resting place: Gold Star Mother's Pilgrimages of World War 1", Historian Barbara Handy-Marcello.
+- Minot October 17, 7:30 pm, Minot Public Library, "World War I America's March to War," Prof, Joseph Jastrzembski, Minot State University. - Grand Forks October 23, 7:30 pm, University of North Dakota Student Union Lecture Bowl, "World War I - The Real Game of Thrones," Prof. Al Berger, University of North Dakota. - Fargo October 24, 7:30 pm, Fargo Public Library, "Kaiser Bill in the Cow Pasture: The Great War at the Grassroots of North Dakota," Prof. Tom Isern, North Dakota State University. - Jamestown October 30, 7:30 pm, Old Stutsman County Courthouse, "Warrior Doughboys," Prof. Carol Barrett. - Bismarck November 7, 7:30 pm, North Dakota Heritage Center, "'I Have seen my dear son's resting place': Gold Star Mothers Pilgrimages of World War I", Historian Barbara Handy-Marchello.

+Another remembrance will occur when the Bismarck-Mandan Symphony Orchestra dedicates their October 20, 7:30 pm concert in the Belle Mehus Auditorium to those who served in World War One.